unbxd/search-JS-library/docs/Events.md

 ## BEFORE_API_CALL
 "BEFORE_API_CALL" event typically refers to an event that is triggered immediately before a search API call.
+All data related to payload or browser url is already calculated **before** firing this event.

 ### Example usage
 {: .no_toc }